The Young Minds website http://www.youngminds.org.uk/ quotes some startling figures about the extent of young people who have mental health problems.

 - Guide a young person towards the right support

 - Reduce the stigma of mental health issues

-Mrs Millward is supported by the pastoral team who work with the students, parents and, if necessary outside agencies such as North Lincolnshire CAMHS (Child and Adolescent Mental Health Service, an NHS service), to try and support the young person through difficult times and aim to find a lasting resolution.
+Mrs Millward and Miss Harrison work closely with the pastoral team who work with the students, parents/ carers and, if necessary outside agencies such as North Lincolnshire CAMHS (Child and Adolescent Mental Health Service, an NHS service), to try and support the young person through difficult times and aim to find a lasting resolution.